2007 Pacific typhoon season: Severe Tropical Storm Lekima (Hanna)

 Lekima brought heavy rains to Luzon causing a landslide that killed eight people, including three children, in Ifugao Province, while another person was found dead in Quezon City.
 Torrential rains also caused landslides, flooding, infrastructure damage, and disruption of transportation service in other parts of the country.
 Over 100,000 people were evacuated in southern China as the storm approached, and more than 20,000 fishing boats were recalled back to the harbors.
-On October 3, Lekima made landfall in Vietnam as a severe tropical storm.
-About 100,000 houses were destroyed and at least 42 people were reported dead or missing in Vietnam.
+On October 3, Lekima made landfall in Vietnam.
+Due to the impact of Typhoon Lekima, a weather station in Kỳ Anh (Hà Tĩnh) recorded sustained winds of 36 m/s, while another station on Hòn Ngư Island (Nghệ An) recorded sustained winds of 26 m/s.
+Rainfall from 19:00 on October 1 to 01:00 on October 4 (UTC+7) in provinces (or municipalities) from Hà Tĩnh to Quảng Nam generally ranged from 200 mm upwards, with some locations recording over 500 mm of rainfall.
+The lowest barometric pressure measured in Ba Đồn (Quảng Bình) during the storm was 975.5 hPa.
+About 100,000 houses were destroyed.
+The storm has killed 88 people and left 8 others missing in Vietnam.

 Tropical Storm Haiyan

-A Tropical Low formed northeast of Wake Island on September 29, and it developed into a tropical depression late on September 30, which was operationally analyzed as an extratropical cyclone by the JMA on the next day.
-On October 2, the JMA classified the system as a subtropical depression, and on the next day, transitioned into a tropical depression at noon on October 3, when deep convection over the system dissipated again.
-The JTWC analyzed that the system had intensified into a tropical storm early on October 4.
+A tropical low formed northeast of Wake Island on September 29, and it developed into a tropical depression late on September 30, which was operationally analyzed as an extratropical cyclone by the JMA on the next day.
+On October 2, the JMA classified the system as a subtropical depression, and on the next day, it upgraded into a tropical depression at noon on October 3, when deep convection over the system dissipated again.
+The JTWC analyzed that the depression had intensified into a tropical storm, early on October 4.
 Although operationally identified as an extratropical cyclone, the JMA analyzed that Haiyan had intensified into a tropical storm at 00:00, and had organized well enough that it had formed an eye-like feature, as well as deep convection and curved banding.
 UTC on October 5.
 Early on October 6, the JMA operationally upgraded the system to a tropical storm, but their post-storm analysis indicated that Haiyan had started to weaken and soon become a tropical depression at 06:00 UTC.
 The agency downgraded Haiyan to a tropical depression operationally late on the same day, as well as the JTWC downgraded it to a tropical depression at the same time in best track data.
-On October 7, Haiyan became totally exposed with a clear low-level circulation center, and Severe Tropical Storm Podul began to interact with it early on the same day, prompting Haiyan to accelerate northwards.
+On October 7, Haiyan became totally exposed with a clear low-level circulation center, along with Severe Tropical Storm Podul, began to interact with it early on the same day, prompting Haiyan to accelerate northwards.
 Soon, the JMA declared that Haiyan had dissipated, and the remnants were later absorbed by the new extratropical cyclone transitioned from Podul.
 However, the JTWC determined that Haiyan completely dissipated late on October 7.
-Originally not recognized by JTWC, Haiyan was added to the Best Track database and designated as 27W in their post-season analysis.
+Originally not recognized by JTWC, Haiyan was added to the best track database and designated as 27W in their post-season analysis.